 - Brian Frey is the Campus Minister at RUF Boise State University.

-- Nathaniel Thompson is the Campus Minister, and works with Norah Harvey at RUF Western Washington University.
+- Norah Harvey is an intern at RUF Western Washington University.

 - Drew Burdette is the Campus Minister at RUF Oregon State University